 If the idea of having a pattern on the exterior of your cabinets is a bit frightening, then how about replacing your cabinet doors with glass doors and using the vintage wall paper as a liner to brighten up the interior?
 If the crafty thing is not your style; you can purchase new cabinet doors which are an instant facelift for your kitchen.

-Finally, don’t forget about replacing the kitchen cabinet hardware.
+Finally, don’t forget about the simplest of kitchen remodeling projects – replacing the kitchen cabinet hardware.
 Small changes like new door handles and drawer pulls can make a huge difference in the overall look of the kitchen.
 Most home centers stock a huge variety of handle designs and styles, as well a number more which are available special order.

 Replace Kitchen Appliances.
 The “dated” look of kitchens can often be traced to the appliances.
 Just like cars, appliances reflect the style of the day and changing or repainting can make a kitchen appear 20 years younger, especially if you repaint the walls to match the new colors.